10 Preconstruction Meeting Questions You Need To Ask For A Successful Construction Project

 Product sampling is an important aspect of controlling the final product of a commercial construction project.
 Ideally, the architects and project managers will have a chance to review product samples thoroughly before construction begins.
 Seeing how individual samples will fit together in the project can help weed out glaring flaws before it is too late.

 The aesthetic value of samples is a factor in choosing products, but the functionality can also be tested using free samples from manufacturers.
-For instance, if an apartment complex is intended to be advertised for quality and furnishing longevity, the architect and project team would benefit from testing a sample of tiling or counter materials for durability.
+For instance, let's say you are constructing an apartment complex.
+Are teh materials intended to be advertised for quality and furnishing longevity, the architect and project team would benefit from testing a sample of tiling or counter materials for durability.
 Moreover, a team could pick the desired thickness of a given tile in the context of a desired baseboard.
 These examples are seemingly minute but it is better to consider them before you have mistakenly installed hundreds of feet of tile that simply won’t mesh with other products.

 Question 5: Is there a need for mock-ups, and if so, what are their scheduled timings and who must be present for their review and approval?